-The dentists Mads Hørmand and Thomas Nøhr started their professional partnership at the School of Dentistry in the late 90s.
-It has since led to the foundation of the quality circle "The Young Dentists", which still exists today, where the two dentists now have embarked on a new cooperation.
+Dentists Mads Hørmand and Thomas Nøhr started their professional partnership when studying dentistry in the late 90s, subsequently founding a group of colleagues called “The Young Dentists", which still exists today.

-The southern capital of Funen, Svendborg, attracts many tourists every year with its narrow, cobblestone streets topped and rich cultural life.
-Many people know the city for its maritime history, but for many years the tobacco industry has also been prominent.
+Svendborg, the southern capital of the Danish island of Funen, attracts many tourists every year, with its narrow cobblestone streets and rich cultural life.
+Many people know the city for its maritime history, but for many years the tobacco industry has also been prominent there.